stakx/DynamicProxy.AsyncInterceptor/README.md

         this.milliseconds = milliseconds;
     }

-    protected override void Intercept(IInvocation invocation)
+    // This gets called when a non-awaitable method is intercepted: protected override void Intercept(IInvocation invocation)
     {
         Thread.Sleep(this.milliseconds);
         invocation.Proceed();
     }

-    protected override async ValueTask InterceptAsync(IAsyncInvocation invocation)
+    // Or this gets called when an awaitable method is intercepted: protected override async ValueTask InterceptAsync(IAsyncInvocation invocation)
     {
         await Task.Delay(this.milliseconds);
         await invocation.ProceedAsync();
     }
 }

 class SetReturnValue : AsyncInterceptor
 {